Tuesday of the Fourteenth Week in Ordinary Time

 (1660-1727)

-Veronica’s desire to be like Christ crucified was answered with the stigmata.
+Veronica’s desire to be like Christ

-At the age of 17, Veronica joined the Poor Clares directed by the Capuchins.
+was born in At the age of 17, Veronica joined the Poor Clares directed by the Capuchins.
 Her father had wanted her to marry, but she convinced him to allow her to become a nun.
 In her first years in the monastery, she worked in the kitchen, infirmary and sacristy and also served as portress.
 At the age of 34, she was made novice mistress, a position she held for 22 years.
 When she was 37, Veronica received the stigmata.
 Life was not the same after that.

 Though she protested against it, at the age of 56 she was elected abbess, an office she held for 11 years until her death.
 Veronica was very devoted to the Eucharist and to the Sacred Heart.
 She offered her sufferings for the missions.
 Veronica was canonized in 1839.